nuxt/website-v2/content/en/blog/case-study-livementor.md

 Our platform combines technology with storytelling, teachers and community integration.
 We teach the topics that are most important for someone who's starting a business: sales, marketing, hiring, financing, business planning, and all the basics that you need when you are creating a company.

-We focus on helping you start a business, quit your salary job and be able to live from your own activity.
-We have students in 30 countries, but all our lessons are in French, so French people leaving abroad.
+We focus on helping you start a business, quit your day job and make a living from your own business.
+We have students in 30 countries, but all our lessons are in French, so many of them are French people living abroad.
 We have 100 people working at LiveMentor.

 ### How did you discover Nuxt?